elifohri/MADRE-Course/ml_pipeline/week2/README.md

 ## How to Run
 The workflow is optimized for **Google Colab**:
 - Click **“Open in Colab”** at the top of the notebook
-- Run cells in order (the pipeline handles scaling → PCA → Logistic Regression)
+- Run cells in order

 ## Learning Objectives
 - Understand why scaling matters for linear models